machinewrapped/gpt-subtrans/readme.md

 - `-s`, `--substitution`:
   A pair of strings separated by `::`, to substitute in either source or translation.

+- `--scenethreshold`:
+  Number of seconds between lines to consider it a new scene.

+- `--batchthreshold`:
+  Number of seconds between lines to consider starting a new batch of subtitles to translate.
+  Smaller batches take longer and cost more, but introduce more sync points and reduce the scope for ChatGPT to drift.

 - `--minbatchsize`:
   Minimum number of lines to consider starting a new batch to send to ChatGPT.
 Higher values result in faster and cheaper translations but increase the risk of ChatGPT desyncing.

+- `--maxbatchsize`:
+  Maximum number of lines before starting a new batch is compulsory.
+Higher values make the translation faster and cheaper, but increase the risk of ChatGPT getting confused or improvising.

 - `--maxbatchsize`:
   Maximum number of lines before starting a new batch is compulsory.
 Higher values make the translation